 Frequently Asked Questions

 Yes.
-The registration fee for the 2015-2016 school year is $250 per child or $500 per family for 2 or more children, if paid by April 15th, 2015.
-After April 15th, 2015, the fee is $350 per child or $700 per family.
+The registration fee is $350 per child or $700 per family.
 This is paid at the time of registration and is non-refundable.
-The registration fee covers administrative costs and pays for a portion of the school supplies and books required for your child’s classroom.
+The registration fee covers administrative costs and pays for a portion of the school supplies and books required for your child.

-The Principal of our school with the guidance of the School Advisory Council, establishes tuition rates based on the school’s budgetary needs.
-Because the parish subsidizes the school, the tuition rate for students (K-8) who are members of St. Francis Catholic Church is less than that of students who are not members.
-Pre-Kindergarten is not subsidized.
+The Principal of our school with the guidance of the School Advisory Council establishes tuition rates based on the school’s budgetary needs.
+Because the parish subsidizes the school, the tuition rate for K-8 is lower than most local private schools.
+Pre-Kindergarten and preschool are not subsidized.
 All families, regardless of parish affiliation, pay the same tuition rate.
-Please review the 2014-2015 information sheet for current tuition rates for our Pre-Kindergarten and K-8 programs.
+Please review the Registration page for current tuition rates for our Pre-Kindergarten and K-8 programs.

 How big are your classes?

-Our current student to teacher ratio is 16 to 1.
+Our current student to teacher ratio averages 15 to 1.

 Do I have to be Catholic to attend?

 Unfortunately, comparing private to public schools can be a bit like comparing apples to oranges.
-We hear continually from parents who have left public school to attend St. Francis that our curriculum is challenging compared to what their child was learning while enrolled at public school.
-St. Francis School scores on the OAKS (Oregon Assessment of Knowledge and Skills) test have exceeded Bend-LaPine's and the State scores.
+We hear continually from parents who have left public school to attend St. Francis that our curriculum is challenging compared to what their child was learning while enrolled at the public school.
+St. Francis School scores well on standardized, nationally normed tests have exceeded Bend-LaPine’s and the State scores.
 When our students leave for high school they are prepared to enter honors and advanced placement classes.

 What time does your school day begin and end?

 Each school day starts at 8:00 am (doors open at 7:45 am) and end at 3:00 pm.
-We have early release Fridays, dismissal at noon, twice per month.
-We use these professional development for our teachers and staff so that they can continue to provide current, relevant as curriculum and teaching strategies.
+We have early release Fridays, dismissal at noon, or Friday’s off, twice per month.
+We use this professional development time for our teachers and staff so that they can continue to provide current, relevant, curriculum and teaching strategies.